The Yakuza are Japan’s notorious and highly secretive organised crime gang, an insular set-up that doesn’t tend to accept outsiders.

 TM: Many will initially think of bad when they think of Yakuza and organized crime, but obviously they’re just people, did you see that other more human side to them?

-TM: A Yakuza boss was recently captured in Thailand, recognized by the tattoos on his body.
+TM: A Yakuza boss was recently captured in Thailand, and was recognized by the tattoos on his body.
 How important are tattoos in Yakuza culture?
 They all seem to have them.

 TM: What was the image your most proud of capturing?